Q & A

 Q: How many patients per hour do residents see?

-A: There is no strict requirement for how many patients to see.
+There is no strict requirement for the number of patients residents must see:

 Q: How many patients do you have to pick up as an intern?